Alkr04/Albin-Kron-Portfolio/Shellscape/README.md

 ## my other contributions

-The main menue and the diferent windows there
+The tweening of the windows in the main menue